-November 20 update: The visitor center has once again temporarily closed to the public.
-Also, trail construction has restarted.
-There will be workers and machinery around the visitor center for several weeks, so please watch for signs pointing the way to open trails.
+January 5 update: The visitor center building is still temporarily closed to the public.
 Walking trails are open sunrise to sunset year-round.
 There may still be remnants of trail construction, especially around the visitor center, so please watch your step.

 Spring Creek Prairie Audubon Center is an 850-acre tallgrass prairie nature preserve located 20 minutes southwest of Lincoln, Nebraska.
 (Download driving directions to the Center below.)
 Visitors can enjoy miles of walking trails (download trail map below), nearly 650 acres of native (never plowed) tallgrass prairie, ponds and wetlands, wildflowers and grasses, a diverse assortment of birds and other wildlife, historic nineteenth-century wagon ruts, peaceful surroundings, and beautiful scenic vistas.
 Volunteer opportunities are available and education programs for all ages are offered year-round.